bbauska/W3Cx-1of5-CSS.0x/module4/module4.md

 A W3C CSS tip: CSS centering things, on different ways to center your content.
 A "CSS Tricks" article on What you should know about collapsing margins

-# Curso   Module 4: Layout and positioning   4.2 The basics of layout   Activity 4.2 and discussion
+# Curso   Module 4: Layout and positioning   4.2 The basics of layout

 # Activity 4.2- Practice with alignment